 Political email marketing is about establishing faith, fidelity, and name recognition.
 In contemporary, technology-brewed society, in order to accomplish aforementioned criterions with the best outcomes possible, which eventually, is victory, one needs to utilize both online resources, for instance, direct email marketing, and print resources.

 Repetitive and prolonged exposure is very significant.
 The foundation of your effective political campaign marketing begins with consistent, customary campaigns for postcard marketing to consistently expose supporters and voters to your key information, name, and picture.

-Political email marketing played a key role in highly remarkable re-election bid of President Obama in 2012.
-The star of the presidential election campaign back in 2012 was shrewd email marketing strategy deployed by Barack Obama and his digital marketing team.
+Political email marketing played a key role in the highly remarkable re-election bid of President Obama in 2012.
+The star of the presidential election campaign back in 2012 was a shrewd email marketing strategy deployed by Barack Obama and his digital marketing team.
 The strategy by his digital team alone had managed to rake in $690M online, propelled by fundraising emails.
 This year, the role of email marketing is set to be even bigger than what it was in 2012.